Getting started

 short preview.

-Fences are hard limits ax enforces, the LLM-workload version of pod resource limits.
+Fences are hard limits ax enforces, similar to resource limits for a pod.
 Depth and session fences are checked at launch.
 Cost, token, and time fences are polled by the run's root session, which cascade-kills the run and writes the run record the moment one trips.

 | Fence | Bounds | Default |